-The Canadian Army Nursing Service (CANS) plays a pivotal role in Angel of Mercy, yet it is little mentioned in the history of World War One.
+The Canadian Army Nursing Service (CANS) plays a pivotal role in my novel Angel of Mercy, yet it is little mentioned in the history of World War One.
+(This post is a companion piece to my WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 The CANS was founded in 1901.
-The first women enrolled in the service fought in the South African (Boer) War.
+The first women who enrolled served in the South African (Boer) War.

 Three years later, the CANS consisted of 25 women.